Other names for speed

 What are the risks of speed?

-- Your body can get overheated.
+- Overheating.
+Your body can get overheated.
 That risk increases if you dance for long periods in hot, humid spaces.
 You can avoid overheating by drinking enough water (two glasses an hour).

-- The next day, you feel exhausted.
+- Hangover.
+The next days, you feel exhausted with a depressed mood.

-- You may get depressed and paranoid.
+- You may get paranoid.

 - You can get psychologically addicted to speed.